The proven two-sided marketplace playbook, based on 10+ years of experience

 A marketplace lets strangers interact and exchange money and goods.
 This can only work if there’s trust.

 Your users need to trust both each other and your marketplace.
-Creating trust should be a key strategic goal to consider throughout building your business.
+Creating trust should be a key strategic goal to consider while building your business.
 Here are some examples of ways to build marketplace trust:

-Curate your supply.
-Focus on quality over quantity and help your sellers craft thorough, informative listings.
-They're an immediate trust signal.
+- Curate your supply: Focus on quality over quantity and help your sellers craft thorough, informative listings.
+They’re an immediate trust signal.

-Establish rules.
-Create a code of conduct and be strict and transparent about enforcing it.
+- Establish rules: Create a code of conduct and be strict and transparent about enforcing it.

-Build trust into your platform.
-User verification, double-sided reviews, secure payments, and escrow are examples of technical features that support trust.
+- Build trust into your platform: User verification, double-sided reviews, secure payments, and escrow are examples of technical features that support trust.

 Creating trust is a requirement for a marketplace to work.
 It’s also the groundwork for building a defensible marketplace brand.
 Through building trust, you can start turning your marketplace user base into a community.